imiraoui/NYC-Restaurant-Analysis/README.md

 - Quantifying and optimizing the savings that could be made from the use of the new model in determining the timeframe for each inspections

 - While Yelp does not provide free access to the restaurants' reviews, using NLP analysis on written reviews may allow to refine the analysis further and could provide significant improvement to the current model

+- Leveraging the Google Places API and additional datapoints on the restaurants such as the presence of a website, the volume of visits,etc. could provide additional insights